 The consortium opened a clinical trial in July 2012 testing a novel treatment designed specifically for FLC.
 The treatment targets certain cell-signaling pathways that appear to be overactive in this disease.
-This is the first clinical trial dedicated to patients with advanced FLC that cannot be treated with surgery.
+This was the first clinical trial dedicated to patients with advanced FLC that cannot be treated with surgery.
 More information about the trial, eligibility and the specific link to this trial at clinicaltrials.gov can be found here.

 The Consortium meets twice a year at the ASCO (American Society of Clinical Oncology) converntions.
 The Consortium had a poster presentation at the ASCO convention in Chicago, June 2011.
 This generated a lot of interest and queries about fibrolamellar research.